By The Festival Lawyer //

 “What one item did you not know to bring to your first music festival that you always bring now?”

-A few years ago, I stood about 3 feet from Dave Navarro’s amp for an entire show at the Roxy in LA.
+A few years ago, I stood about three feet from Dave Navarro’s amp for an entire show at The Roxy Theatre in Los Angeles.
 For several weeks I had massive ear ringing and buzzing.
 I also said, “What?” so many times my friends were at the, “Say what again, say what again.
-I dare you, I double dare you, motherf*cker” level of exasperation with me.
+I dare you, I double dare you, motherfucker” level of exasperation with me.

 Fortunately, my hearing returned.
 But ever since then, I’ve considered earplugs an essential festival item for both safety and comfort.
 Most people who say they “don’t like” earplugs have only tried those cheap drug store foam ones.
 Those don’t do much more than muffle and muddy the sound.

-High quality earplugs (I personally like @earpeace but there are lots of choices) are only about 12 to 15 dollars.
+High quality earplugs (I personally like @earpeace, but there are lots of choices) are only about $12-15.
 They provide a nice level of hearing protection without feeling like you’re missing the live sound experience of the show.
 Believe it or not, at certain shows earplugs make the sound better.

 2. FANNY PACK